argv1/dota2-stats/Readme.md

 ======================

 ## Purpose
-For a small EDA I needed the data of all matches of different players.
-With the help of this little script I get the data from opendota.com
+For a small EDA I needed the data of all matches of different players.<p>
+With the help of this little script I get the information from opendota.com

 ## Usage
 run pip to ensure all requirements are fulfilled